ba-inmoment/terraform_advanced_training/solution/sentinel/lab33-sentinel-testing.md

 We already have the data for the failure scenario from our mock export, we need to create the mock data used by the pass scenario.
 To do this we will copy the existing mock we downloaded from TFC and update the values we are testing for.

-Note that the copied mock file's name should correspond with the source we have defined in the test scenario file pass.hcl
+Note that the copied mock file's name should correspond with the source we have defined in the test scenario file `pass.hcl`

 ```bash
 cd /root/workspace/sentinel/mocks/
 cp mock-tfplan-v2.sentinel mock-tfplan-v2-pass.sentinel
 ```

-Once copied open mock-tfplan-v2-pass.sentinel in the Code Editor.
+Once copied open `mock-tfplan-v2-pass.sentinel` in the Code Editor.
 Make sure you open the file with pass in its name because this is the file we want to modify for our pass scenario.

-You will need to make 2 changes in mock-tfplan-v2-pass.sentinel, one for each of our failing rules.
+You will need to make 2 changes in `mock-tfplan-v2-pass.sentinel`, one for each of our failing rules.
 Please make sure you update the correct nested attribute!

 resource_changes > aws_s3_bucket.dev > change > after > acl, change this value to private
 resource_changes > aws_s3_bucket.dev > change > after > tags, add the second required tag department and any value